f9micro/f9-kernel/README.md

 Quick Start
 ===========

-The current hardware board F9 Microkernel supports is STM32F4DISCOVERY based on ARM Cortex-M4, but F9 should work well on any STM32F40x microcontroller.
+The current hardware board F9 Microkernel supports is [STM32F4DISCOVERY](http://www.st.com/web/en/catalog/tools/FM116/SC959/SS1532/PF252419) based on ARM Cortex-M4F core, but F9 should work well on any STM32F40x microcontroller.

 Building F9 Microkernel requires an arm-none-eabi- toolchain with Cortex-M4 hardfloat support.
 The known working toolchains are as following